-30. Over the next five years what type of business do you see taking a market lead?
+35. Over the next five years what type of business do you see taking a market lead?

 Cyberattacks have come to pose a severe and present risk that Japanese companies have to cope with, as they are capable of rendering any countermeasures ineffective.
-The Ministry of Economy, Trade and Industry of Japan issued the Cybersecurity Management Guideline in December 2015, which clarifies that cybersecurity is a business challenge and that managements of Japanese companies have to take appropriate actions to protect their companies.
-To respond to such situations, insurance companies have developed insurance products to cover the costs of information leakage or damages caused by a cyberattack.
+The Ministry of Economy, Trade and Industry of Japan issued the Cybersecurity Management Guideline in 2015, which clarifies that cybersecurity is a business challenge and that managements of Japanese companies have to take appropriate actions to protect their companies.
+Since then, to respond to such situations, insurance companies have developed insurance products to cover the costs of information leakage or damages caused by a cyberattack.
+Cyber insurance policies that include cover for ransomware is now becoming a "must-have" for any business.